Legal aid in proceedings in France

 Most recent tax notice

-If you don't have a tax notice
+If you do not have a tax notice

 Proof of taxable income for the last 6 months (example: France Travail statement)